This Is the Cost of Living in Croatia in 2025 (Zagreb, Dubrovnik, Split, Etc.)

 Croatia: Utilities cost

-In most cases, your monthly rent won’t include any utilities or common expenses for the building.
+Usually, rent doesn’t include any utilities or common expenses for the building.

 All in all, for the utilities, it’s best to budget around €230 per month.
 Some locals manage to keep costs a lot lower, but expats usually spend more than locals do.